Accessibility Tools

 • Sleeping problems – sleeping too little or too much (and still feeling tired).

-• Feeling ‘trapped’ – that there is no way out from feelings of distress you have.
+• Feeling ‘trapped’ – that there is no way out from distressing feelings.

-• Talking about the future in negative or hopeless terms.
+• Thinking about the future in negative, hopeless, or disinterested way.

 • Feeling less interested in sex.